 The Salt Pond Caves: Located in the town of Salt Pond, along the coast, and hidden between a house and a gas station,we explored three chambers, each one distinct and amazing in it's own way.
 The first contained skylights with intertwined vines growing from the earth into the cave; the second was open to the sky due to a previous collapse; and the third was totally dark and contained some new and old stalagtites and stalagmites (and bats!).

 The night before leaving, we met our friends from Renaissance, Lynn and Al, who we had traveled with in the Exumas.
 They were now anchored on the other side of the island while Lynn's son and companion visited, and were able to meet with us while they were in a rental car.
-Here we all are at the bar of Parrots of the Carribean.
+Here we all are at the bar of Parro

 This morning we are on our way north to a new island...not sure which one -depends on the wind and the seas and the whimsy of the captain.